It was the kind of game expected between the two top teams in the league, down-the-wire finish, last second game winning basket.

 Antonio McDyess was at the right place at the right time, tipping in Tim Duncan’s missed jump shot right before the buzzer as the San Antonio Spurs survived a late Los Angeles Lakers rally winning the game 89-88.

-Here are some numbers that stood out in this latest Spurs victory.
+Here are some of the numbers that stood out in this Spurs’ exciting win.

-What's Next?
-The Spurs will visit the Dallas Mavericks at the American Airlines Arena in Dallas on Thursday.
+What’s Next?
+The Spurs will visit the Sacramento Kings at the ARCO Arena on a second night of back-to-backs.